Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Experiments and Results

 \subsection{Dataset Description}

-\textbf{ZzzTCM Dataset} To guarantee the authenticity of the TCM recommendation data, we further collect a new sequential real-world dataset that includes patients' multiple visits, name ZzzTCM (a play on "Zzz" for sleep and TCM for traditional Chinese medicine).
+\textbf{ZzzTCM Dataset} To guarantee the authenticity of the TCM recommendation data, we further collect a new sequential real-world dataset that includes patients' multiple diagnoses, named ZzzTCM (a play on "Zzz" for sleep and TCM for traditional Chinese medicine).
 We use the medical records from the Guangdong Provincial Chinese Hospital as the data source.
 The hospital had already sought the consent of the related patients to use their medical history for academic research.
 In contrast with data directly crawled from online communities, these hospital records are guaranteed to be actual cases diagnosed by doctors, which makes them of higher quality.
-A total of 17000 history records were provided to us, from which we selected 751 patient records and TCM prescriptions from TCM practitioners, with each patient undergoing $1\sim17$ multiple follow-up visits.
-It is important to note that we utilized ChatGPT to help us extract the symptom set $sc$ from the medical records.
+A total of 17000 history records were provided to us, from which we selected 751 patient records and TCM prescriptions from TCM practitioners, with each patient undergoing $1\sim17$ multiple follow-up diagnoses.
+It is important to note that we utilized ChatGPT to help us extract the symptom set $\mathbb{S}$ from the historical records.
+Detailed descriptions of the dataset and part of the IKG are available in Appendix \ref{sec:ZzzTCM Dataset and IKG Processing}.

-\textbf{Interaction Knowledge Graph} We construct an Interaction Knowledge Graph(IKG) from multiple data sources.
-The IKG contains $R$ edge relations and $V$ entities, which include bidirectional edge directions, such as \emph{herb cure symptoms $cure^{-1}$ herb}, symptom-related herb, and herb-related symptom.
-The entities of IKG contain herbs, symptoms, diseases, pathogeny, et al. Detailed descriptions of the dataset and part of the IKG are available in the supplementary material.